MicBrain/Python-algo-Module/README.md

 ### Introduction

-   "algo" is a cohesive Python Module for Algorithms.
+   **["algo"]** [web1] is a cohesive Python Module for Algorithms.
 This library is an experimental collection of diverse useful algorithms from different fields of Computer Science implemented in Python.

 Source code: algo.py